 In ropes, there is friction between wires, strands and fiber cores.
 All these combinations need lubrication to assure an appropriate friction behavior and a good rope-lifetime.
 New ropes are lubricated during the production process.
 For high rise applications Alps ropes have a higher spec XS lube; other, less demanding applications use our standard lube (HS).

-A long period of time between production and Re-lubrication is necessary to prevent rope installation, as well as incorrect storage conditions, can lead to dry strands and cores.
+A long period of time between production and Re-lubrication is necessary to prevent rope installation, as well as incorrect storage condidamages from rouging and corrosion. tions, can lead to dry strands and cores.